Flavor of the month

 The following books represent a curated selection of books we are feeling this month and think you will too.

-The flavor of this month is “Empowerment”
+The flavor of this month is “Femininity”